camsenec/reloc/README.md

 ### References

-[1] Tomoya Tanaka, Tsutano Takumi, Kamada Tomio, ``Collaborative caching for Pub/Sub system in edge computing'', Proc. in IEICE General Conference, March 2020.
+[1] Tomoya Tanaka, Tsutano Takumi, Kamada Tomio, ''Collaborative caching for Pub/Sub system in edge computing'', Proc. in IEICE General Conference, March 2020.

+## Infrastracture
+The Edge Manager is implemented using a web framework Django, which is one of the Python web frameworks and offers high security and scalability.
+AWS EC2 instances are used as server side which can dynamically adjust resource usage according to user demand.
+Database is constructed with SQLite.
+Clients send request to Edge Manager to get server to be connected at regular intervals considering client mobility.

 ## API